|Season (18 Nov 2019 - 31 Mar 2020)|

 By Ulriken Express bus:

-From 1 April to 1 September between 9.00 and 18.00 the Ulriken Express bus which depart every half hour just across the street from the Tourist Information.
+From 1 April to 30 September between 9.00 and 18.00 the Ulriken Express bus which depart every half hour from Strandgaten 1. (just 2 minutes walk from the Tourist Information at the Fish Market).
 The last bus from the city centre is at 18.00 and last bus from Ulriken to the city centre is at 17.30.

 By regular bus: